 \begin{rmk} We observe that Lemma \ref{lem:direct-sum-unitary} can be proved using standard versions of Hahn-Hellinger theorem also, for example Theorem 7.6 in \cite{Par12} can also be used.
 We also note that if we take infinitely many copies of self-adjoint operators $A,B$ and $\oplus _{i=1}^{\infty} A$ is unitarily equivalent to $\oplus _{i=1}^{\infty} B$, does not mean that $A$ and $B$ are unitarily equivalent.
-So it is only natural that the multiplicity theory is required in the proof of last Lemma. \end{rmk}
+So it is only natural that the multiplicity theory is required in the proof of last Lemma.
+The Lemma \ref{lem:direct-sum-unitary} is true even without the assumption of self-adjointness of $A$ and $B$ as seen by \cite{kadison1957}. \end{rmk}

-\begin{rmk} Under the situation of Theorem 5.3, in view of the uniqueness part of the theorem, the spectrum of $P$, can be defined as the symplectic spectrum of the positive invertible operator $A$. \end{rmk}